DonevGeorgi/MyShowsLibraryProject/README.md

 by adding, editing or deleting them, giving crews roles or movie genres, adding crews to movies and series and more.

 # For the creation of this app was used:
--C#
+- C#
--.NET6
+- .NET6
--ASP.NET Core MVC
+- ASP.NET Core MVC
--Entity Framework
+- Entity Framework
--SQL
+- SQL
--HTML
+- HTML
--CSS
+- CSS